The rise of native accounting sync: 4 ways business data gets into accounting platforms

-The platform can realize or monetise added value in a way that makes sense for its business.
+The platform can realize or monetize added value in a way that makes sense for its business.

 Customers are measurably less likely to churn.

 Manual entry is gradually dying out.
-Leading this change are younger, digitally-native small businesses (eCommerce merchants, tech start-ups, etc) with more complex requirements, e.g. innovative business models, omnichannel revenue, unorthodox approaches to employee pay and compensation.
+Leading this change are younger, digitally-native small businesses (eCommerce merchants, tech start-ups, etc.) with more complex requirements, e.g., innovative business models, omnichannel revenue, and unorthodox approaches to employee pay and compensation.